EricCrosson/generator-typescript-package/readme.md

 #### default

+> default: false

-Create a package with a single [default] export.
+Create a package with a single [default]-export, as opposed to a named-export.

 [default]: https://www.typescriptlang.org/docs/handbook/modules.html